GrinonBarrett/Taksidos/Core Rules/0=Basics/Shapes of Effect.md

 ##### Semifan
 Like a fan, but the width of any point is always half of the length from the point of origin.

+#### Mikrofan
+Like a fan, but the width of any point is always one-third of its length.

 ##### Sphere
 A sphere extends from the point of origin in all directions out to the distance dictated by the effect.